2023-12-19_Icaro_027a.jpg

 Gela, the beginning of our sustainability challenge

 In Gela, a Site of national priority since 2000 with 795 hectares onshore, our activities are part of Eni’s plan for requalifying and relaunching the territory.
 The site's origins date back to 1960 when, following the discovery of oil in the Gela subsoil, the petrochemical plant was built.
 Between 1967 and 1968, Isaf, which was owned by Ente Minerario Siciliano (48%) with Anic (26%) and Montedison (26%), started up the complex fertiliser, sulphuric acid, phosphoric acid and acrylonitrile plants.
 In the 1970s the assets of cracker, high-density polyethylene and chlorine cycle and derivatives were added.
 The setting changed dramatically in the early 1990s: many production activities were stopped and, following the failed Enimont operation, the Isafshares held by Montedison and Anic were transferred to Enichem (Syndial from 2003, now Eni Rewind), which became the majority shareholder with 52% of the share capital.
-Remediation of the site began in 1999 and is managed by Eni’s environmental company, which also operates on behalf of Versalis, Enimed and Gela Refinery at the same site.
+Remediation of the site began in 1999 and is managed by Eni’s environmental company, which also operates on behalf of Versalis, Enimed and Gela Biorefinery at the same site.

 Our activities in Gela